April First, Assyrian New Year

 Assyrian New Year is the most important national festival handed down thru history from the remote past.
 The Assyrians of today all over the world celebrate this day as their national festival by holding parades and parties.
 They also gather in clubs and social institutions and listen to the poets who recite the story of creation and have a good time.
 It is the most important national festival handed down thru history from the remote past.

-In Sydney, the Assyrian Universal Alliance (AUA) together with the Assyrian Australian National Federation (AANF) hosts one of the most successful Assyrian New Year Festivals in the last decade.
+In Sydney, the Assyrian Australian National Federation (AANF) hosts one of the most successful Assyrian New Year Festivals throughout the world, with the assistance of the the Assyrian Universal Alliance - Australian Chapter.
 Thousands of people were in attendance at Fairfield showground to celebrate the Assyrian culture.
 The Festival started at 10:00 am and the music and dancing continued till the 10:00 pm close.